FlavScents AInsights Entry for Cassia Bark Oil China (CAS: 8007-80-5)

 5a.
 Key Constituents (Typical)

-Cassia bark oil is primarily composed of cinnamaldehyde, which can constitute up to 85% of the oil.
-Other significant constituents include eugenol, coumarin, and cinnamyl acetate.
-The composition of the oil can vary significantly based on factors such as the geographical origin of the bark, the time of harvest, and the distillation process used.
+The primary constituent of cassia bark oil is cinnamaldehyde, which can constitute up to 85% of the oil.
+Other significant components include eugenol, coumarin, and cinnamic acid.
+The composition of the oil can vary significantly based on the geographical origin, harvest time, and processing methods.

 Citation hooks: FlavScents; peer-reviewed literature; authoritative industry references